mdtux89/amr-evaluation/README.md

 * Reentrancy.
 Smatch computed on reentrant edges only
 * SRL.
 Smatch computed on :ARG-i roles only

+The different metrics are detailed and explained in the paper below, which also uses them to evaluate several AMR parsers:

+"An Incremental Parser for Abstract Meaning Representation", Marco Damonte, Shay B. Cohen and Giorgio Satta.
+In arXiv:1608.06111 (2016).
+URL: https://arxiv.org/abs/1608.06111

 **Installation:** ./download.sh

 **Usage:** ```./evaluation.sh <filea> <fileb>```,